Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Windows).md

 ### Attestation
 ```
 # In your VM, Execute attestation scripts in CgpuOnboardingPackage.
+# you should see: GPU 0 verified successfully.
 cd CgpuOnboardingPackage
 bash step-3-attestation.sh
 ```
-you should see below verifier success.

 -----------------